Open-Models-Startup/docs-vite/docs/platform/webcontainers/browser-support.md

 ## Firefox

 We have beta support for Firefox.
-Please try it and [share feedback with us](https://github.com/stackblitz/webcontainer-core/issues/new/choose)!
+Please try it and [share feedback with us](https://github.com/OpenModels/webcontainer-core/issues/new/choose)!

-Firefox does not fully support the required mode for cross-origin isolation, so you might encounter limitations when **running a server in a preview frame** within the StackBlitz editor.
+Firefox does not fully support the required mode for cross-origin isolation, so you might encounter limitations when **running a server in a preview frame** within the OpenModels editor.
 Third-party assets might get blocked due to the limitations of cross-origin isolation policies.
 However, you can work around this by opening your server preview in a separate window.

 Because Firefox and Node.js use different JavaScript engines (SpiderMonkey and V8, respectively), there is a small risk of running into [JS engine differences](#js-engine-differences).

 ## Safari

 We have beta support for Safari on macOS, starting with Safari 16.4.
-Please try it and [report issues here](https://github.com/stackblitz/webcontainer-core/issues/new/choose).
+Please try it and [report issues here](https://github.com/OpenModels/webcontainer-core/issues/new/choose).

-Safari does not fully support the required mode for cross-origin isolation, so you might encounter limitations when **running a server in a preview frame** within the StackBlitz editor.
+Safari does not fully support the required mode for cross-origin isolation, so you might encounter limitations when **running a server in a preview frame** within the OpenModels editor.
 Third-party assets might get blocked due to the limitations of cross-origin isolation policies.
 However, you can work around this by opening your server preview in a separate window.

 Because Safari and Node.js use different JavaScript engines (JavaScriptCore and V8, respectively), there is a small risk of running into [JS engine differences](#js-engine-differences).